FrankDocu/Lichess-Development-Onboarding/translation_context.md

 You are viewing this game as a spectator=This appears in the top left box when you watch a game that is currently playing as a spectator.

+Computer analysis=An automated analysis of a game performed by lichess.
+It provides an advantage charts and possible variation for a game.
+Example: http://lichess.org/vyvcbk8s/black

 Computer analysis in progress=This is the text in a new box that comes up once you have requested a computer analysis of a chess game.

 The computer analysis you requested is now available=This is a box that appears when the computer analysis you have requested is ready to be displayed.
 If you refresh the page without following this link, it changes to "View computer analysis".
 This message only appears to the player that requested it.